 - Internet Service Providers have caches for frequently accessed files.
-Commonly called Proxy, Public Caches, Access or, Ingress Proxies.
+Commonly called Proxy, or Public Caches, or Access or, Ingress Proxies.

 - Server Caches, Surrogate Caches or Reverse Proxies which sit in front of an Origin server, which cache files that pass through it.
 These surrogate caches are generally much faster than the server they sit in front of.